timmcginley/41936/Subjects/PM-ICT/index.md

 ![image](https://github.com/user-attachments/assets/6dcc98ea-5000-4d5d-a29d-cc650d66972c)

 **The project manager in 2025 is management with a small m.
-The aim of the course is to support the whole design team to collaborate and gain confidence in their design decisions.
+The aim of the course is to support the whole design team to collaborate and gain confidence in innovating,  design decisions.
 The role of PM is therfore to:**
 * Define their professional values and build a team that reflects these
 * Remove barriers to collaboration and
 * Align information processes in the team and support OpenBIM tools processes and standards